 How it works:

-To get access to the Unplag account as an individual or corporate user, it’s necessary to sign up first and then activate one out of three suggested subscription plans with prices varying from $9.97 per month to $59.88 per year.
-Unplag is available through integration with LMSes, API and as a standalone online solution.
-Once accounts are activated, users can make use of the Unplag functionality and its upgraded options by default.
+To get access to the Unicheck account as an individual or corporate user, it’s necessary to sign up first and then activate one out of three suggested subscription plans with prices varying from $9.97 per month to $59.88 per year.
+Unicheck is available through integration with LMSes, API and as a standalone online solution.
+Once accounts are activated, users can make use of the Unicheck functionality and its upgraded options by default.

 - It spots and omits references and citations